ncatlab/nlab-content/pages/1720.md

   \,.
 $$

 Notice that the top square is a pushout by construction, and the total one by assumption.
-Therefore by the general theorem about pastings of [[pushout]]s, also the lower square is a pushout.
+Therefore by the [[pasting law]], also the lower square is a pushout.

 Then factor $K \to Y$ as a cofibration followed by a weak equivalence $K \hookrightarrow Z \stackrel{\simeq}{\to} Y$ and push that factorization through the double diagram, to obtain